Interested in buying or selling a property? Give me a call, I'll be glad to help.

 The Community Visions Program is a component of CityPlan that provides each community with an opportunity to look into its future, determine its needs and aspirations, and set a course that is consistent with CityPlan.
 Community visioning is being implemented in areas where there has been little or no previous community planning.

-West Point Grey is slated to have a Community Vision program starting
+West Point Grey is slated to have a Community Vision program starting in 2004.

 The zoning types found in West Point Grey are listed below.